RichardOliver/twitter-friends-blog-rss/README.md

   -h, --help                 output usage information
   ```

   As a minimum you must supply a file name preferably with an `.opml` extension.
-  whilst it's not required probably useful to provide a screen-name too!
+  whilst it's not required it's probably useful to provide a screen-name too!

   Note: the screen-name option is your twitter handle (without the leading `@` character)

- #### Example:
+ #### Basic example:
   `twitterBlogFeeds -n rolivercoffee MyTwitterFriendsBlogFeeds.opml`
   This command will retrieve all the rss feeds for all the accounts with urls & rss feeds that @rolivercoffee is following and store the rss feeds in the `MyTwitterFriendsBlogFeeds.opml` file.

+ #### Verbose logging example:.
+  `twitterBlogFeeds -v -n rolivercoffee MyTwitterFriendsBlogFeeds.opml`
-If you'd like to see what the program is _up to_ you can include the -v option.
+The `-v` or `--verbose` command allows you to _see_ what the program is _up to_.
 This is helpful because it can often take quite some time to run through all the accounts.

- #### Example:.
-  `twitterBlogFeeds -v -n rolivercoffee MyTwitterFriendsBlogFeeds.opml`

-If you'd like to see a list of the command line options use the -h or --help options

- #### Example:
+ #### Help example:
   `twitterBlogFeeds --help`
+The `-h` or `--help` allows you to see a list of the command line options.